Ford Financing options: What you need to know before driving away

 - What’s my budget?
 Setting yourself a budget can stop you from exceeding it at the dealership.
 The Ford Focus starts from a low $22,150 whereas, if you want the Ford Escape, it can cost you from $28,000 to $48,000.
 This all depends on the features you want, but knowing what you can afford as a baseline can help you narrow down your new car search later.

 - What kind of car do I want?
-You can choose from small car such as the Ford Fiesta, or sedans and SUVs like the Escape.
+You can choose from small cars such as the Ford Fiesta, or sedans and SUVs like the Escape.
 Ford also offers a range of commercial vehicles such as the Transit which can be customised to suit your business needs.
 Ensure you choose a car that suits your current lifestyle and not the lifestyle you wish you had.
 If you know you’re going to be in the city, maybe a smaller car is ideal for you, even though your heart is calling for you to get an SUV.

 - What kind of features do I want?
 Ford prides itself on its SYNC connectivity technology which is standard across many models.
 This feature allows drivers to stay connected to their digital lives without compromising their driving.
-There’s also the rear-view camera, reverse parking camera and option for a sport option depending on what model you’re choosing.
+There’s also the rear-view camera, reverse parking camera and option for a sports option depending on what model you’re choosing.
 Decide what features you want before getting blindsided by all the options.

 What are the extra costs?